ivan-lednev/obsidian-task-archiver/README.md

 This is a simple plugin that moves completed tasks in a file to the "Archived" heading.

+This is handy if you like organizing your tasks in an outline: completed tasks don't clutter up your workspace, but you can still see your accomplishments and feel proud about them.

 <details>
 <summary>Click to see a demo gif!</summary>